 6.10 Information that is required to be announced in terms of paragraph 6.3 or any other Listings Requirement, including price sensitive information, may not, subject to paragraphs 6.11 to 6.13, be released (even subject to a time embargo):

-(a) during JSE trading hours (as defined in Schedule 9 of the JSE Listings Requires), until such time as such information has been published in accordance with paragraph 7 of Schedule 9; or
+(a) during JSE trading hours (as defined in Schedule 9 of the JSE Listings Requirements), until such time as such information has been published in accordance with paragraph 7 of Schedule 9 of the JSE Listings Requirements; or

-(b) outside of JSE trading hours until such time as such information has been approved, if necessary (in accordance with paragraphs 6 of Schedule 9), and arrangements have been made for such information to be published before the opening of JSE trading hours on the next business day.
+(b) outside of JSE trading hours until such time as such information has been approved, if necessary (in accordance with paragraphs 6 of Schedule 9 of the JSE Listings Requirements), and arrangements have been made for such information to be published before the opening of JSE trading hours on the next business day.

 6.11 Issuers that deem it necessary to provide information, prior to releasing same on SENS must ensure that in doing so they do not commit an offence in terms of the FMA and in particular Section 78(4).